mihirparekh16/PwnShell-OhMyZsh-theme/README.md

 The PwnShell Oh My Zsh theme is open source and available under the MIT License.

 ## Credits
-The PwnShell Oh My Zsh theme was inspired by various shell prompt themes available in the community, and was developed and maintained by Your Name.
+The PwnShell Oh My Zsh theme was inspired by various shell prompt themes available in the community.
 Special thanks to all the contributors for their valuable contributions.
+Thanks to ChatGPT for the Readme.md